9 maps that show which areas could be more vulnerable to the COVID-19 pandemic

 - Where are seniors living alone?
 This map shows high concentrations of seniors living alone in much of the country, including Florida, Arizona, California, the Northeast, and the Midwest.
 Direct link.

-- Healthcare facilities: This map shows which states have the highest and lowest number of hospitals in comparison to their populations.
+- Where are the healthcare facilities?
+This map shows which states have the highest and lowest number of hospitals in comparison to their populations.
 Direct link.

 - What areas are under any kind of U.S. travel restrictions?
 This final map is a global list of travel advisories by country and could be helpful for people affected by the multitude of travel restrictions that have been put in place since the pandemic began.
 Direct link.